Check out these backpacks that have been worn in recent GORUCK events around the world.

-Not everyone that does a GORUCK event will have that same pack.
+Not everyone that does a GORUCK event will use the same pack.

 What is the best backpack?
 One that fits your body and you know where everything is in time of need.